 7 more cases of COVID-19 infection have been discharged from hospitals or community isolation facilities.
 In all, 58,111 have fully recovered from the infection and have been discharged from hospitals or community care facilities.

-Most of the 28 confirmed cases who are still in hospital are stable or improving.
-None is in the intensive care unit.
+Most of the 31 confirmed cases who are still in hospital are stable or improving.
+1 is in critical condition in the intensive care unit.